michaelbrave/Mikes-StableDiffusionNotes/README.md

 Stable Diffusion (SD) is a powerful text-to-image generation model that has inspired the development of several techniques for generating 3D images and scenes based on text prompts.
 Two of the most notable methods are:

+##### NeRF Based:
-NeRF Based: This technique uses the Neural Radiance Fields (NeRF) algorithm to generate 3D models based on 2D images.
+This technique uses the Neural Radiance Fields (NeRF) algorithm to generate 3D models based on 2D images.
 The Stable Dreamfusion repository on Github (https://github.com/ashawkey/stable-dreamfusion) is an implementation of this technique for Stable Diffusion.
 It allows users to generate high-quality 3D models from text prompts and can be customized to achieve specific effects and styles.

-Img to Fspy to Blender: This technique uses a combination of image analysis and 3D modeling software to create 3D scenes based on 2D images.
+##### Img to Fspy to Blender:
+This technique uses a combination of image analysis and 3D modeling software to create 3D scenes based on 2D images.
 It involves using the Img to Fspy tool (https://fspy.io/) to analyze an image and generate a camera location, then importing the camera location into Blender to create a 3D scene.
 A tutorial on this technique is available on YouTube (https://youtu.be/5ntdkwAt3Uw) and provides step-by-step instructions for generating 3D scenes based on images.

 Both of these techniques offer powerful tools for generating 3D images and scenes based on text prompts.
 They require some additional software and processing time, but the results can be impressive and add a new dimension to the images generated by Stable Diffusion.

+##### Image to Shapes
+3D shapes on top of images.
+A tutorial on this technique is available on YouTube (https://youtu.be/ooSW5kcA6gI) and provides step-by-step instructions for building 3D shapes based on images.
+This technique offers a unique and creative way to incorporate 3D elements into images and videos based on text prompts.

 #### 3D Texturing Techniques for Stable Diffusion

 Stable Diffusion (SD) is a powerful text-to-image generation model that has inspired the development of several techniques for generating 3D textures based on text prompts.
 Two of the most notable methods are:

-Using Stable Diffusion for 3D Texturing: This technique involves using Stable Diffusion to generate high-quality images based on text prompts, and then using those images as textures for 3D models.
+##### Using Stable Diffusion for 3D Texturing:
+This technique involves using Stable Diffusion to generate high-quality images based on text prompts, and then using those images as textures for 3D models.
 This technique is described in detail in an article on 80.lv (https://80.lv/articles/using-stable-diffusion-for-3d-texturing/) and offers a powerful tool for generating realistic and detailed 3D textures.

+##### Dream Textures:
-Dream Textures: This is a project on Github (https://github.com/carson-katri/dream-textures) that uses Stable Diffusion to generate high-quality textures for 3D models.
+This is a project on Github (https://github.com/carson-katri/dream-textures) that uses Stable Diffusion to generate high-quality textures for 3D models.
 It allows users to customize the texture generation process and create unique and creative textures based on text prompts.

-Both of these techniques offer powerful tools for generating 3D textures based on text prompts.
-They require some additional processing time and software tools, but the results can be impressive and add a new level of detail and realism to 3D models.

-In addition to generating textures, Stable Diffusion can also be used to create 3D shapes on top of images.
-A tutorial on this technique is available on YouTube (https://youtu.be/ooSW5kcA6gI) and provides step-by-step instructions for building 3D shapes based on images.
-This technique offers a unique and creative way to incorporate 3D elements into images and videos based on text prompts.

 #### Music